 In order to ensure the long-term success of the craft beer industry, it is vital that every brewery is committed to safety and sustainability.
 Nothing is more important than maintaining a safe and healthy environment for your employees and customers.
 This track is all about providing you with the resources you need to build a culture in your brewery that fosters environmental stewardship and protects your staff and equipment from harm.

 It doesn’t matter how good your beer is if no one is buying it.
-The seminars in the Sales & Marketing track will provide breweries with best practices for selling beer on- and off-premise, working with retailers and distributors, and designing successful marketing strategies to grow your brand.
+The seminars in the Sales, Distribution & Marketing track will provide breweries with best practices for selling beer on- and off-premise, working with retailers and distributors, and designing successful marketing strategies to grow your brand.